-- Created: Thursday, 06 April 2017 12:53
+- Created: Wednesday, 12 July 2017 12:53

 - Written by Victoria (Admin)

-CSSC has two wonderful new sponsors and opportunities:
+CSSC has a wonderful new sponsor:

-- Xceed Preparatory Academy
+Xceed Preparatory Academy

 Located in Coral Springs, is designed for elite athletes to reach their maximum potential in both athletics and academics.
 Xceed Prep’s model is a blend of the best educational practices combining technology-enhanced curriculum with on-site coaches and project-based learning to provide a high-quality education for grades 6-12.
 Xceed Prep students create a personalized learning plan allowing them to have the flexibility to pursue their own interests and talents.
 Students have the opportunity to control their day and choose an academic schedule that works with their training schedule

 The Xceed Prep campus is modeled after a high-tech start-up facility rather than the traditional factory-styled school.
 The campus will have 75 to 100 students who will work both individually and in groups in a supportive and productive environment.
 Students will benefit from one-on-one instruction from subject-certified academic coaches and will have access to their online courses year-round and 24 hours a day.
 Xceed Prep has more than 100 courses to choose from including Advanced Placement (AP) and honors courses.

 Xceed Prep’s model is designed to provide a well-rounded experience for students.

 In addition to flexible schedules, individualized pacing, on-site academic coaches and year-round online curriculum, the school offers college counseling.
 The college prep and guidance go beyond helping students get into college.
 From day one, each student in grades 8-12 will receive an individualized college plan, one-on-one counseling and digital tools that will help prepare him or her for admission to a great college and successful collegiate life.